 This section allows you to include the specifics of your methods and any key elements of study design.
-If your programme grant application covers several individual projects or work packages please give sub-headings that clearly define which project/work package you are describing.
-This will be dependent on the nature of the work but please consider the following elements that are sometimes omitted from applications:
+This will be dependent on the nature of your project but please consider the following elements that are sometimes omitted from applications:

-• This is a good place to ensure that any power calculations that underpin your study design have been included.

-- If there are elements of the work that could be considered high-risk please include any plans you have for mitigation: what alternative plans would you put in place to make sure the programme succeeds? - Make sure your study design aligns with the costings you have provided do not leave out costings for any elements of the programme. - If any parts of the programme involve clinical studies, describe how you are including people with lived experience of neuromuscular conditions in the trial design.
+- This is a good place to ensure that any power calculations that underpin your study design have been included. - If there are elements of the project that could be considered high-risk please include any plans you have for mitigation: what alternative plans would you put in place to make sure the project succeeds? - Make sure your study design aligns with the costings you have provided do not leave out costings for any elements of the project. - If your project is clinical, describe how you are including people with lived experience in the trial design.